azawawi/raku-selenium-webdriver/README.md

 ### Linux/Debian

-To install phantomjs on debian, please type the following:
+To install phantomjs on Debian, please type the following:
 ```
 $ sudo apt-get install phantomjs
 ```